Europe scrambles to help Ukraine keep the heat and lights on

 Despite strong wind, rain, sub-zero temperatures at night, icing and broken power lines, more than 70% of Ukraine’s electricity requirements were being met on Friday morning, the country’s state power grid operator Ukrenergo said in a statement.

-The electricity supply has been at least partially restored in all regions of Ukraine, and the country’s energy grid was once again connected to that of the European Union, the head of the state power grid said on Friday.
+The electricity supply has been at least partially restored in all regions of Ukraine, and the country’s energy grid was once again connected to that of the European Union, Ukrenergo CEO Volodymyr Kudrytskyi said on Friday.

-Volodymyr Kudrytskyi, CEO of Ukrenergo, added that despite that progress, about half of Ukrainian residents continue to experience disruption.
-He added that all three of Ukraine’s nuclear plants located in areas controlled by Kyiv have resumed operation.
+Kudrytskyi added that, despite that progress, about half of Ukrainian residents continue to experience disruption.
+He said all three of Ukraine’s nuclear plants located in areas controlled by Kyiv have resumed operation.

 “In one to two days, nuclear power plants will reach their normal scheduled capacity, and we expect that it will be possible to transfer our consumers to a planned shutdown (regime) instead of emergency (blackouts),” Kudrytskyi said on Ukrainian TV.